-On March 13, 2019, bipartisan, bicameral legislation was introduced to remove barriers to higher education access and success caused by homelessness and foster care.
-The Higher Education Access and Success for Homeless and Foster Youth Act of 2019 (S.789/H.R.1724) was introduced by U.S. Senators Patty Murray (D-WA) and Rob Portman (R-OH) in the Senate, and by U.S. Representatives Katherine Clark (D-5th/MA) and Don Young (R-At Large/AK) in the House of Representatives.
+On February 9, 2022, bipartisan, bicameral legislation was introduced in the U.S. House and Senate, geared towards removing barriers to higher education access and success caused by homelessness and foster care.
+The Higher Education Access and Success for Homeless and Foster Youth Act of 2022 (HEASHFY) was introduced by U.S. Senators Patty Murray (D-WA) and Rob Portman (R-OH) in the Senate, and by U.S. Representatives Katherine Clark (D-5th/MA) and Don Young (R-At Large/AK) in the House of Representatives.

 What HEASHFY Does